PSCourtney/PocketBaseSharp/README.md

 ## Acknowledgments

-Special thanks to PRCV1 for creating the original PocketBase C# SDK and laying the groundwork for this project.
+Special thanks to [**PRCV1** for creating the original PocketBase C# SDK](https://github.com/PRCV1/pocketbase-csharp-sdk) and laying the groundwork for this project.
 His excellent work made this continuation possible.

-The original project was archived and this project is to pick up support.
+This fork exists with his approval.

 ## Installation